alejandroEsc/baremetal-k8s-on-lxd/README.md

 run Kubernetes (K8s).
 The approach here is to deploy ubuntu 16.04 containers accross an lxd cluster with constraints, and have them be consumed by juju as machines that can be used to run kubernetes.

+The intention here is to document what has been done to get to successfull deployment and management of a kubernetes cluster.
+Work to create a cli on golang is the next objective.

 # Getting Ready
 We recommended the following setup

-- One physical machine that will contain the juju controller, and a remote lxc instance to peek into the cluster.
+- One physical machine that will contain the juju controller, we will call this the staging node and will allow us to remotely run lxc commands as we need.
 - All physical machines that you will run lxd containers, must run least lxd 3.0.0

 Therefore you will have one machine that stages all changes accross your cluster.
 That same machine could be the maas controller